datashield/datashield-infrastructure/README.md

 you can ssh into the machines using `vagrant ssh machine_name` e.g. `vagrant ssh db_server`.

 Note: Sometimes windows have problems with the Vagrant networks.
-This seems to be a Virtual box bug, one possible way around the problem is to change the network IP address from 192.168.2.x to 192.168.56.x. by change the line if the Vagrantfile like the example below:
+This seems to be a Virtual box bug, one possible way around the problem is to change the network IP address from 192.168.2.x to 192.168.56.x. by change the line in the Vagrantfile like the example below:

 ```ruby